cmencar/strong-fuzzy-partitions/README.md

 ```bash
 sudo apt-get install python-tk
 ```
-on your machine.
 It can be useful to render some charts.

 Clone the repo and move inside it with your terminal.
 Create and setup the environment: